Welcome to Part Three of Talking Human Rights’ special series Palestinian Gandhi on Trial with our guest, Issa Amro.

 So that is the military law and the Israeli civil law and the biased accountability and the double standards.
 An Israeli soldier killed a civilian, slaughtered him against Israeli law and international law, spent only nine months in jail.

 And Ahed Manasra was a Palestinian kid tried to stab Israelis which is wrong and we consider it wrong.
 He was 12 years and a half only.
 They sentenced him to nine years and a half.
 So imagine that a child did something wrong, got nine years and a half, and an Israeli adult soldier slaughtered a civilian and spent only nine months in jail.
 Because that kid who is spending nine years and a half in jail did something wrong.
-We all agree, but he could be accountable in a different way sent to a behavior officer to a behavior expert because I don’t think a child with 12 years and a half knows what he is doing, but in Israeli they don’t take that into consideration.
+We all agree, but he could be accountable in a different way sent to a behavior officer to a behavior expert because I don’t think a child with 12 years and a half knows what he is doing, but in Israel they don’t take that into consideration.

 Issa: I am not allowed to mobilize any kinds of protests.
 I am not allowed to organize.
 I am not allowed to participate.
 As I said in the beginning, any kind of general assembly is illegal under the military system.
 Under the military system, you have no rights, you have no opportunity to resist the occupation, even peacefully.